Skip to content

 If your child doesn’t understand

-Even with all of these suggestions, there may still be times that your child does not understand something you say.
+Even with these suggestions, there may still be times that your child does not understand something you say.

 When this happens, give them some time to think about it and even say it again.
 If this does not help, try to say it in a different way or just use the most important parts of what you are saying.